kkong006/Simple-Todo/README.md

 ## Notes

 Downloading Android Studio and the required packages took several hours.
 Learning to use LiceCap was also a challenge, as I had never used a screen recorder before.
-The project itself went smoothly, but I wish I had more time to build a custom ListAdapter for the todo list items.
+The project itself went smoothly, but I wish I had more time to build a custom ListAdapter for the todo list items and add additional features.

 ## License